cpvrlab/SLProject4/docs/pages/ExampleGlTF.md

-\page example-gltf glTF Example
+\page example-gltf glTF File Format

 SLProject supports loading the [glTF model format](https://en.wikipedia.org/wiki/GlTF).
 This scene showcases loading and rendering the damaged helmet sample by Khronos.
 Notice how the environment is reflected onto the helmet.
 Note that it may take some time to load this scene since there is a lot of data to be downloaded.
+We use the [assimp library](https://github.com/assimp/assimp) within SLAssetImporter for loading.
+The glTF file format supports also the *Physically Based Rendering (PBR)* material model.
+The shaders for this type of SLMaterial are generated automatically in SLGLProgramGenerated.

 \htmlonly
 <iframe src="https://pallas.ti.bfh.ch/slproject?scene=40" width="960" height="640" frameBorder="0"></iframe>